Are these 18 things all that's killing you?

 Accumulation of DNA damage over time, leading to mutations and loss of cellular function.2

-Antioxidants: Vitamin C, Vitamin E, CoQ10, and polyphenols (e.g., resveratrol) may help reduce oxidative damage to DNA.
+Antioxidants: Vitamin E, Vitamin C, 345, CoQ10678, and polyphenols (e.g., resveratrol) may help reduce oxidative damage to DNA910.

 Minimizing environmental toxins: Reduce exposure to pollutants, UV radiation, and avoid smoking.